Strategic Choice Cascade: The 5 Strategic Choices

 Core Capabilities

 A “how to win” choice is meaningless without the capabilities to execute it.
-This level of the cascade identifies the 3–5 critical capabilities — the distinctive competencies, processes, and assets — that the organization must possess and continue investing in to sustain its competitive position.
+This level identifies the 3–5 critical capabilities; the distinctive competencies, processes, and assets that the organisation must possess and continue investing in to sustain its competitive position.
 Capabilities are built over time; they cannot be borrowed or instantly acquired.

 Core question: What systems enable and reinforce it all?